MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement-Azure-Container-Apps.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="a44b06f7-b794-410a-8f4a-149c92269c02" />

+### Review
+In this lab, you have completed:
+- Created and configured an Azure Container App and environment.
+- Tested and verified deployment of the Azure Container App.

+## Extend your learning with Copilot
+Copilot can assist you in learning how to use the Azure scripting tools.
+Copilot can also assist in areas not covered in the lab or where you need more information.
+Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
+Take a few minutes to try these prompts.

++ Summarize the steps to create and configure an Azure Container App.
++ Compare and contrast Azure Container Apps to Azure Kubernetes Service.

+## Learn more with self-paced training

++ [Configure a container app in Azure Container Apps](https://learn.microsoft.com/training/modules/configure-container-app-azure-container-apps/).
+Examines the features and capabilities of Azure Container Apps, and then focuses on how to create, configure, scale, and manage container apps using Azure Container Apps.

 ## Key takeaways

 Congratulations on completing the lab.
 Here are the main takeaways for this lab.